-Burlington to Run Combination Trains Thro i Southern lows and Northern Missouri-600 Alfaifa Lectures to Be Given in Two Weeks' Campaign-700 Automebiles to Be Used in the Work.
-The Chicago, Burlington and Quincy railroad will run an alfalfa combination railway and automobile train for a two weeks' campaign, making about 60 stops in southern Iowa and northern Missouri, beginning July 23, 1913, from Des Moines.
-The plan, as worked out by the Burlington in co-operation with the Agricultural Extension Department of the International Harvester Company of New Jersey and the agricultural colleges, is far in advance of any agricultural extension work ever carried Will Stop at Sixty Points.
-Local committees at each of the 60 points on the railroad will arrange for five to ten automobiles to carry the speakers in all directions into the couttry to farm homes, school houses and inland towns within a radius of from four to ten miles, where alfalfs lectures will be given.
+Burlington to Run Combination Trains Through Southern lows and Northern Missouri-600 Alfalfa Lectures to Be Given in Two Weeks' Campaign-700 Autome biles to Be Used in the The Chicago, Burlington and Quincy railroad will run an alfalfa combination railway and a two weeks' campaign, making about 60 stops in southern lows and northern Missouri, beginning July 22, 1913, from Des Moines.
+The plan, as worked out by the Burlington in co-operation with the Agricultural Extension Department of the International Harvester Company of New Jersey and the agricultural colleges, is far in advance of any agricultural ex trion work ever carried Will Stop at Sixty Points Local committees at each of the 60 points on the railroad will arrange for five to ten automobiles to carry the speakers in all directions into the couttry to farm homes, school houses and inland towns within a radius of from four to ten miles, where alfalfa lectures will be given.
 During the campaign over 600 alfalfa lectures will be delivered by the party to as many audiences, and from 500 to 700 automobiles will be brought into the service of this great educational movement.
-These campaigns are conducted on a strictly co-operative basis.
-Three hundred and seventy-five The people will provide: 1st.
-A guarantee of at least are to ten automobiles at each railroad stop to carry the speakers to the points in the country where meetings are to 2nd.
+These campaigns are conducted on strictly co-operative basis.
+The people will provide: 1st.
+A guarantee of at least ave to ten automobiles at each railroad stop to carry the speakers to the points in the country where meetings are to be held.
+2nd.
 Halls suitable for the central meeting in towns where train stops.
 3rd.
-Any community desiring a campaign must send in a request to the railroad, agricultural college cooperating, or to the Agricultural Extension Department, signed by a representative number of farmers and business men.
-The railroad will provide: Sleeping cars and dining service for the alfalfa campaign party, and baggage and exhibit cars, literature, The Agricultural Extension Dept. will provide: 1st.
+Any community desiring a campaign must send in a request to operating, or to the Agricultural Extension Department, signed by a representative number of farmers and business men.
+The railroad will provide: Sleeping cars and dining service for the alfalfa campaign party, and baggage and exhibit cars, literature, etc. The Agricultural Extension Dest. will provide: 1st.
 Speakers.
 2nd.
-Assistance in organising and advertising campaign.
+Assistance in organizing and advertising campaign.
 3rd.
 Educational charts and other equipment for lecture purposes, bulletins, literature, etc. 4th.
 Follow-up men, when possible, to assist the farmers in getting a start with alfalfa.
-Hearty co-operation on the part of the people is absolutely necessary to Degeneration of Names.
+Hearty co-operation on the part of the people is absolutely necessary to make these campaigns successful.
+Degeneration of Names.

-Thomas Hardy showed his keen eye for the characteristic in giving his heroine the distinguished name of D'Urberville, corrupted by long rustic wear to Darbyfield.
-But many stately English names have gone further down bill than that, for example the mean and trivial Snooks, which has little to his book on the romance of English Such is the result of the initial work names, finds some that have descendof campaigning for alfalfa, but vastly ed as far and started higher.
-There iginal, Coeur de Lion.
+Thomas Hardy showed his keen eye for the chara teristic in giving his heroine the distinguished name of D'Urberville, corrupted by long rustic wear to Darbyfield.
+But many stately English names have gone further down tunity.

+hill than that, for example the mean and trivial Snooks, which has little to work it is conservatively estimated recall Sevenoaks.
+One would suppose that an easy prize winner in a degeneration race, yet Professor Weekley, in his book on the romance of English Such is the result of the initial work names, finds some that have descendfrom the highest to the lowest, have Querdelyon is but the thinnest of masks for the illustrious Norman ornever failed to appreciate the opporbeneficial trip from the farm stand- on English tongues.

+iginal.
+Coeur de Lion.
 In England Professor Holden has expressed the meanest little names may have himself as considering it the most the greatest history, especially if they wonderful experience and the most started as French, which fares badly